dakk/inneractive-realtime/README.md

-Realtime Inner-active.org Logger
+Unofficial Realtime Inner-active.org Logger
 ================================

-This is a realtime logger for inner-active.org adv service, that use jQuery, php and Bootstrap.
+This is an unofficial realtime logger for inner-active.org adv service, that use jQuery, php and Bootstrap.
 Try a [Demo](http://sagregna.it/advlog).

 ![](screenshoot/1.png)